sauloorizaga/RCS_CH_2026/README.md

 of first-order CS operators.
 The scheme eliminates the parasitic spectral root present in BDF2-CS, requires a relaxed splitting parameter ($a \geq 1$ vs $a \geq 4$), and scales to $256^3$ 3D simulations on consumer GPU hardware.
+At 512^3, the solver requires at least a 24 GB GPU in double precision.

 ## Requirements
 - MATLAB with Parallel Computing Toolbox